 So you’ve found out that your brake pads are wearing out, and it’s time for a replacement.
 But did you know that there are multiple types of brake pads, made from different materials and suited to the different needs of cars and driving styles?
-Our team at Spectrum Car Care Center in Gilbert, AZ can help get the brake pads that best fit your car.
+Our team at Spectrum Car Care in Gilbert, AZ can help get the brake pads that best fit your car.
 Here’s a quick guide to help you select the right brake pads for you.

 Semi Metallic Brake Pads

 Semi Metallic pads can be made from anywhere from 30% to 65% metal, from copper, wire, steel wool and other metal materials.
 Semi Metallic pads wear out the least quickly of all brake pads, but they also tend to wear out the brake rotors faster.